warpforgedotco/kpip/README.md

 [uv](https://github.com/astral-sh/uv) gave me a concrete target: could I make pip's familiar workflow that fast in Python?

-That is a question I want to investigate through implementation and measurement.
-How far can Python go when performance shapes the design from the start, and where do its limits actually show up?

-I want the results to be useful to pip.
-That means understanding which changes make the familiar workflow faster, what they cost in complexity, and whether they can preserve the behavior people depend on.

-This is a place to try architectural changes, measure the whole installation workflow, and work out which improvements can make their way upstream.
-Some experiments narrow compatibility to isolate a performance effect;
-turning those results into changes suitable for pip is part of the work.

 ## Installation

 Install kpip from PyPI with pip: